la-pash/Sync_AIE/README.md

 ## Features

+-  TargetSdkVersion: 29 ( Android 10 ) .
 -  Displays A List of employees on the main UI .
 -  Uses Work Manager to run background services .
 -  Uses LiveData to subscribe to changes .
--  Uses Foreground Services .
+-  Uses Foreground Services with PeriodicWorkRequest introduced in WorkManager .

 ## Configuration